seelabs/scratch_docs/xls-xchainbridge.md

 1. The servers are completely private.
 They submit transactions to the chains themselves and collect the rewards themselves.
 Allowing the servers to be private has the advantage of greatly reducing the attack surface on these servers.
 They won't have to deal with adversarial input to their RPC commands, and since their ip address will be unknown, it will be hard to mount an DOS attack.

 2. The witness server monitors events on a chain, but does not submit their signatures themselves.
 Instead, another party will pay the witness server for their signature (for example, through a subscription fee), and the witness server allows that party to collect the signer's reward.
-The account that receives the signature reward goes is part of the message that the witness server signs.
+The account that receives the signature reward is part of the message that the witness server signs.

 _Note:_ since submitting a signature requires submitting a transaction and paying a fee, supporting rewards for signatures is an important requirement.
 Of course, the reward can be higher than the fee, providing an incentive to run a witness server.